nucleargraduates is on a mission to create a diverse pipeline of future talent for the nuclear industry.

 Technical knowledge and professional development opportunities structured against the requirements of the relevant institutes or professional bodies

 A corporate social responsibility programme which will include sharing your knowledge and enthusiasm with the next generation of industry professionals

 Minimum Eligibility Requirement

-A minimum of a 2:2 in any STEM subject, achieved within the last 5 years
+A minimum of a 2:2 in Chemistry or a related degree subject, achieved within the last 5 years